uptownstudios/allonsy2/README.md

 ### 2. Configuration

 #### YAML config file
-FoundationPress includes a `config-default.yml` file.
+Allonsy includes a `config-default.yml` file.
 To make changes to the configuration, make a copy of `config-default.yml` and name it `config.yml` and make changes to that file.
 The `config.yml` file is ignored by git so that each environment can use a different configuration with the same git repo.

 At the start of the build process a check is done to see if a `config.yml` file exists.
 If `config.yml` exists, the configuration will be loaded from `config.yml`.
 If `config.yml` does not exist, `config-default.yml` will be used as a fallback.